Keyboard shortcuts

 • Changes you make are applied automatically

-• On Windows, the config editor is searchable via ctrl+F
+• The config editor is searchable via ctrl+F (cmd+F on Mac)

 • To save, hit the save button (or press cmd+S on Mac)